-SUBJECT: Authority - Declaration and POLICY #: EMP01-005
+SUBJECT: Authority - Declaration and Chain of Command POLICY #: EMP01-005

-MANUAL: Chain of Command Emergency Management PAGE: 1 of 3
+MANUAL: Emergency Management Plan PAGE: 1 of 3

-Plan 1 01 5

 SECTION: Introduction REFERENCES:

 ORIGINAL ISSUE: February 2023 APPROV.
 AUTH:

 PAST REVISIONS: - RESPONSIBILITY:

 CURRENT REVISION: June 2024 DISTRIBUTION:

 External Emergency (Disaster)

 An external emergency will be declared by the mayor of the local municipality Committee, who will declare a "Disaster Alert" and designate a "Disaster Area".
 In this situation, the Commissioner of Community Services, or his/her alternate, will consult with and receive appropriate direction from the Disaster Co-ordinating Committee and/or related community protection services.